-In the interest of helping mortgage loan officers maximize their marketing efforts on the Facebook platform, we’ve compiled some of our top Facebook digital marketing tips to improve your social media presence and grow your business in the real estate and mortgage industry.
+To help loan officers maximize their marketing efforts on Facebook, we’ve compiled some of our top tips on how you can improve your social media presence and grow your business in the mortgage and real estate industry.

 1. Publish Original Content

 It’s common for loan officers at mortgage companies to share industry-related content from other sources, but posting your own original content can promote higher engagement.

 As part of an effective content marketing strategy, be sure to integrate your own photos, videos, and blog posts; leverage hashtag features; and create a custom hashtag for your business.

 User-generated content is a big theme for social media marketing right now.
 This is content created by your customers, including images, videos, reviews, and testimonials, which brings more credibility to your business.
 It also helps with lead generation as others see firsthand how your services can help them.

 People are interested in learning what makes your company unique, which factors into their decision-making process.
 Mortgage professionals must feature original content that leads to customer trust and showcases their industry leadership and expertise.

 In the mortgage world, where many loan officers offer the same rates and loan products, it’s essential to differentiate yourself for potential customers.
 One of the best ways to do that is to share your personality with your followers—it helps them get to know you and builds their trust.

 If you love your dog, share a picture.
 If you are an avid runner, share your goals and victories.
 If you love to cook, share your favorite recipes.
 These things make you appear more human and likable.
 So even if someone helps you with your marketing efforts, step in with your own personal content now and then.
 This is one of the greatest lead-generation tactics when it comes to Facebook marketing for loan officers.